 CAM on PubMed

 CAM on PubMed, a database on the Web developed jointly by NCCAM and the National Library of Medicine, offers citations to (and in most cases, abstracts of) articles in scientifically based, peer- reviewed journals on complementary and alternative medicine.
-It contains 220,000 citations, has links to full text, and allows searchers to limit retrievals by publication type.
+It has links to full text, and allows searchers to limit retrievals by publication type.
 Look for the Alerts and Advisories, treatment information, resources, links to other organizations (FDA, AHRQ, ODS etc.).

 Clinical Trial Database